 A counselor-in-residence is a doctoral student in the counselor education program with advanced training in counseling, helping skills and crisis situations.

-Counseling interns, or CIs, are counselors and social workers in training seeking their master's degree in counseling or social Work.
-They are available for counseling services including, but not limited to, academic achievement, homesickness, anxiety, relationships, depression and roommate conflicts.
+Counseling interns, or CIs, are counselors and social workers in training seeking their master's degree in counseling or social work.